 Step 3 - Classify an Image

-Now that the data is uploaded and you created a model, you’re ready to use it to make predictions.
+Now that the data is uploaded and you created a model, you’re ready to use the model to make predictions.

-You send an image to the model, and the model returns label names and probability values.
-The probability value is the prediction that the model makes for whether the image matches a label in its dataset.
+You send an image to the model, and for each object the model identifies, the model returns a label, a probability, and the coordinates for a bounding box around the object.
+The probability value is the prediction that the model makes for whether the identified object matches the label.
 The higher the value, the higher the probability.

 You can classify an image in these ways.

 For this example, you’ll reference this picture by the file URL.

 - In the following command, replace: